andy-yang6187/andy-yang6187.github.io/_portfolio/EbikeProject.md

     <figcaption> Fig.2 - Side view of the amalgamation of cells I bought. </figcaption>
 </figure>

-The cells averaged down to $1 - $2 a pop, which was significantly cheaper than the ones I had my eyes set on.
+The cells averaged down to $1 to $2 a pop, which was significantly cheaper than the ones I had my eyes set on.
 However the capacities and internal resistances were also significantly worse.
 Since I needed to know the capacities of every cell I also bought a 4 cell charger/discharger.
 This device, seen in fig 3, would be able to measure the capacities as well as the internal resistances of the cells.
 So I begun the long and arduous journey of measuring and taking note of the capacities of each li-ion cell.
 I had to charge up the entire cell, then discharge they to measure capacity.

 <figure>